lunogram/platform/docs/docs/how-to/lists.md

 To use relative dates, pick the `Date` data type for an event ruleset filter and then use the `{{ now }}` value along with date match to generate the date you are looking for.
 An example of this might be `{{ subDate "now" 30 "days" }}`.

-Once you save, Parcelvoy automatically detects dynamic parameters in your ruleset and will recalculate membership once daily.
+Once you save, Lunogram automatically detects dynamic parameters in your ruleset and will recalculate membership once daily.

 :::caution
-Where possible, Parcelvoy attempts to efficiently re-evaluate membership in your list but depending on your logic this may not be possible and a full list re-generation may occur.
+Where possible, Lunogram attempts to efficiently re-evaluate membership in your list but depending on your logic this may not be possible and a full list re-generation may occur.
 This primarily happens when using relative dates and a `before` operator since all users not in the list must also be evaluated.
 :::